 object=objectname

-objectname is required and must be the name or catalog number of an astronomical object (without any spaces).
+objectname is required in every request and must be the name or catalog number of an astronomical object (without any spaces).
 The telescope knows how to find lots of celestial objects, including:

 • The Messier Catalog - a list of bright star clusters, nebulae and galaxies (eg. M1 or M33)